Queensland: European colonisation

-The arrival of the Irish famine orphan girls to Queensland was earlier than this immigrant ship.
-Devised by the then British Secretary of State for the Colonies, The Earl Grey Scheme established a special emigration scheme that was designed to resettle destitute girls from the workhouses of Ireland during the Great Famine.
-The very first ship, the “Earl Grey”, departed Ireland for a 124-day sail to Sydney.
+Earlier than this immigrant ship was the arrival of the Irish famine orphan girls to Queensland.
+Devised by the then British Secretary of State for the Colonies, The Earl Grey Scheme established a special emigration scheme which was designed to resettle destitute girls from the workhouses of Ireland during the Great Famine.
+The first ship, the "Earl Grey", departed Ireland for a 124-day sail to Sydney.
 After controversy developed upon their arrival in Australia, a small group of 37 young orphans, sometimes referred to as The Belfast Girls or the Feisty Colleens, never set foot on Sydney soil, and instead sailed up to Brisbane (then Moreton Bay) on 21 October 1848 on board the Ann Mary.
 This scheme continued until 1852.